 - Larger, spacious drawers – the space saved by not having a face frame attached to the front.

 Framed vs Frameless Cabinetry: The Difference?

 The key difference between framed and frameless cabinetry is how they are constructed.
 The face frame is constructed of horizontal members called rails, and vertical supports called center stiles.
 The combination of wood grain directions in the face frame helps to reinforce the horizontal strength of the cabinet at the front opening.

 Frameless cabinetry is constructed without the face frame located at the front of the cabinet.
 The cabinet construction is ¾” thick thermofused melamine end panels, shelves, tops, and cabinet bottoms.

-Weigh the options and make the right decision for your preference and space needs.
+Now that you have more information, weigh the options and make the right decision for your preference and space needs.
 The only difference between framed and frameless cabinets is the box construction.
 The structural quality and durability between the two types of construction is equal, you simply have two very different construction methods that offer two different distinct looks.
-So, Wellborn Cabinet invites you to check out our room gallery or request a catalog for inspiration for your next project.
+Wellborn Cabinet, Inc invites you to check out our room gallery or request a catalog for inspiration for your next project.
 Once you have found the right cabinet style for your home, find a Wellborn Cabinet dealer near you.